rbartelme/rstudio-stats/lessons/Lesson1_DistributionsAndData.md

 ```
 ### Maximum-likelihood Estimation of Distributions

-<p>Shapiro-Wilk works on basic cases, but what if we have a large amount of data and need to figure out the distribution in a more robust manner?
+Shapiro-Wilk works on basic cases, but what if we have a large amount of data and need to figure out the distribution in a more robust manner?
 This is where the `library(MASS)` function `fitdistr(x, densfun, start, …)` comes in handy.
-This uses Maximum-Likelihood Estimates to find the most likely distribution that fits the dataset.</p>
+This uses Maximum-Likelihood Estimates to find the most likely distribution that fits the dataset.

 ## Continued in Lesson 2: Where the paths diverge...

-<p>Some argue that Bayesian statistics is too subjective, since the statistician uses prior beliefs to set initial probability values.
+Some argue that Bayesian statistics is too subjective, since the statistician uses prior beliefs to set initial probability values.
 However, with open source it's easy for scientists abuse classical statistical tests without adequately computing an optimal sample size.
 See [Kwak and Kim](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5370305/) for an in
 depth review of the Central Limit Theorem and its applications in medical and biological statistics.
 Their example
-"Central Limit Theorem in the Real World" is excellent extra reading before Lesson 2.</p>
+"Central Limit Theorem in the Real World" is excellent extra reading before Lesson 2.